Dressed-state master equation for two strongly coupled two-level atoms with long-lived entanglement: Finite temperature

 With this result, it is now simple to obtain the value of the concurrence in the steady state (or transient steady state).
 The state is diagonal in the dressed state basis, but is an $X$-state in the computational basis.
 Therefore, using Eqs. \eqref{eq:concx} and \eqref{eq:rhotrans} one finds the simple expression

 In Fig.~\ref{fig:concurrence} we have numerically calculated the concurrence for the initial state $\ket{eg}$, that is, a separable state with one excited atom and the other in the ground state.
-We have considered three different ratios between the atomic frequency $\Omega$, and the free spontaneous decay $\gamma$.
-We have chosen a value of $\chi$ as the mean value between both $\chi_\pm$.
+We have considered three different ratios between the atomic frequency $\Omega$, and the free spontaneous decay $\gamma$ given in the legend of the plot.
+We have chosen the value of $\chi$ as the mean value between both $\chi_\pm$.
 The transient steady state value of the concurrence, Eq. \eqref{eq:conctemp}, is plotted in dashed line of the corresponding color.
-Note tat there is no initial entanglement.
+Note that there is no initial entanglement.
 It is the interaction between the atoms that creates this correlation and the combined decay mechanism between dressed states is what maintains the effect.
-For large values of the atomic frequencies with respect to $\gamma$, the transient time is longer, leading to an evident transient time.
-However, the amount of entanglement is smaller due to the fact that the mean occupation number is smaller.
-In all three cases, we have fixed the atomic separation to $1\,\mu$m, and the mean photon occupation number was obtained from \eqref{eq:nocupation}.
+One can note that a higher degree of entanglement, in these examples, is achieved for $\gamma/\Omega=10^{-5}$.
+However, its decay is faster than the other two cases.
+For a smaller interatomic separation, as in $b)$, the amount of entanglement in the steady state increases.
+This can be understood as the values of the atomic frequencies are bounded by $(30\gamma/\Omega)^{1/5}<2R\Omega_i/c<(39\gamma/\Omega)^{1/3}$.
+This means that low values of $\gamma/\Omega$ also imply lower values of the frequency, leading to larger values of the mean occupation number, Eq.~\eqref{eq:nocupation}.
+In order to increase this value, smaller interatomic distances are required, as shown in Fig.~\ref{fig:concurrence} $b)$ where this value is of $0.5\mu$m compared to $1 \mu$m in $a)$.
+This result also demonstrates that small interatomic distances, leading to strong atomic coupling, are required in order to magnify the effect.
+Although we have chosen interatomic distances of the order of one micron, smaller values might also be considered \cite{Du2023,YanesThomas2026}.

+The ratio between the decay rates can also be estimated from Eq. \eqref{eq:gammasi} and \eqref{eq:g-dipole-dipole}, leading to $\gamma_i^+/\gamma_i^-\approx 10/\chi^2$, where $\gamma_i^+\approx 2\gamma$ in the regime of validity of our master equation, as can be corroborated in Fig.~\ref{fig:decays}.
+The smaller the value of $\chi$, reminiscent of the Lamb-Dicke parameter, the larger the ratio between the decay rates.
+This also confirms the necessity of small interatomic distances, for large values of transition frequencies, in order to see the effect.
+Another parameter that can also enter into play is the temperature.
+In our calculations we have chosen $T=300,$K, similar to ambient temperature.
+A smaller temperature would lead to smaller occupation numbers and also a higher transient entanglement in the the blue and magenta curve in Fig.~\ref{fig:concurrence}.